InfiniteRasa/Rasa.NET/docs/docker_setup.md

 This was tested using Linux.
 This provides an alternative to building and using the project directly on your system.

+This currently only supports SQLite for the database.

 ## Clone the Repo

 First, clone the git repository like normal, Then make sure to go into the directory.